Keeping Alberta Affordable: Eligible seniors and families with children under 18 can apply for $600 affordability payments. Learn more and apply now

 - supportive processes for workers

-Workers who report health and safety concerns are protected under the OHS Act, from discriminatory action (section 35).
+Workers who report health and safety concerns are protected under the OHS Act, from disciplinary action (section 18).
 This does not include any reasonable conduct of an employer or supervisor related to the normal management of workers or a work site.

 If the impairment is related to a protected human right, the employer will have other obligations under the Alberta Human Rights Act.